Secure & robust electronic products, software, systems and services for the worlds toughest environments.

 The ground-breaking initiative called Cyberwatch, will feature a six-stage series of in-depth Q&A videos, filmed in a Dyfed Powys Police interview room.

-Many workers left their offices unexpectedly, overnight in late March, packing up their work laptops and mobiles to set up on their own Wi-Fi in their own homes.
-This left millions of workers more susceptible than ever before to modern 'cyber-crimes', such as phishing, ransomeware and fraud.
+Many workers left their offices unexpectedly, packing up their work laptops and mobiles to set up on their own Wi-Fi in their own homes.
+This left them more susceptible than ever before to modern 'cyber-crimes', such as phishing, ransomeware and fraud.

 Cyber-criminals are now devising Apps claiming to offer information about COVID-19 but are allowing taking or stealing personal information

 Hackers are using the COVID-19 outbreak to trick victims into downloading booby-trapped documents to spread malware and ransomware, even among health centres and those who are trying to save lives.